 - Social media usage varied widely across countries.
 In some countries, using social media to contact friends and family, meet people, or have fun was very common while in others, social media usage was rare.

-- Kids reported the opposite effect in countries where intense social media use was uncommon, connecting social media with lower life satisfaction, decreased feelings of family support, and more mental health-related issues.
+- In countries where intense social media use was uncommon, kids reported negative effects of social media, blaming it for lower life satisfaction, decreased feelings of family support, and more issues with their emotional well being.

 To sum it up, kids that felt addicted to or had negative experiences with social media universally reported a lower quality of life.
-This was the same for kids who used it regularly in an environment where social media use was uncommon, even if they didn’t have problematic interactions online.
+This was the same for kids who used it regularly in an environment where social media use was uncommon, even if they didn’t have negative interactions like cyberbullying.

-On the other hand, kids with high levels of social media in homes where its use was common felt satisfied, social, and connected to their families.
+On the other hand, kids with high levels of social media use in homes where it was common felt satisfied, social, and connected to their families.
 For these kids, blocking access or limiting screen time would negatively affect them.

 So, here’s the main takeaway.